Mastering Private Pilot Checkride Requirements: Ultimate Checklist

 Similarly, flight operation also includes navigation and communication.
 Dead reckoning and Pilotage are both part of VFR navigation.

 Practice communication during your flight training.
-Don’t rely only on your CFI to do the communication.
-Taking up the communication challenge early on your flight training would do a whole lot good.
+Don’t rely only on your CFI to communicate.
+Taking up the communication challenge early in your flight training would do a whole lot of good.

-Lastly, your DPE may ask you to perform specific flight maneuvers that are essential for private pilots to learn.
-You can find such maneuver mentioned in the Airman Certification Standards.
+Lastly, your DPE may ask you to perform specific flight manoeuvres that are essential for private pilots to learn.
+Such manoeuvres are mentioned in the Airman Certification Standards.

 Getting an endorsement from your CFI for a private pilot checkride is also a requirement.

-Now that you have adequate flying hours and fulfill the flight requirements, you can request your DPE to endorse your for a private pilot checkride.
+Now that you have adequate flying hours and fulfil the flight requirements, you can request your DPE to endorse you for a private pilot check ride.

-Ultimately, it’s your CFI who decides either you’re ready to take the private pilot checkride or not.
+Ultimately, it’s your CFI that decides whether you’re ready to take the private pilot checkride or not.

 If you followed your CFI and maintained a system to grasp what you need to become a private pilot, you’re probably ready for the checkride.

-However, it’s your flight instructor who needs to trust your ability.
-So, once the CFI has confidence on you, you can obtain your endorsement.
+However, your flight instructor needs to trust your ability.
+Once the CFI has confidence in you, you can obtain your endorsement.

-After getting the private pilot checkride endorsement discuss with your flight school when to schedule your checkride and what are the demands of your local DPE.
+After getting the private pilot checkride endorsement, discuss with your flight school when to schedule your checkride and what the demands of your local DPE are.

 RESOURCES: